a-mhamdi/infodev/Labs/Lab-2.typ

   // bibliography-file: "Biblio.bib",
 )

+You are required to carry out this lab using:

+#figure(image("Images/Pluto.svg", width: 40%, fit: "contain"))

 = Topic
 The main topic of this lab is to manipulate the sine wave parameters, namely: amplitude, frequency and phase, in *Makie*, which is an interactive graphics library that allows for the creation and manipulation of high-quality visualizations.